Liquidity Risk

 There are a number of ways that banks, companies, and investors can manage their exposure to liquidity risk:

-Cash flow forecasting estimates the amount of cash businesses or individuals will have on hand in the future, which can help them better manage their finances.
+Cash flow forecasting estimates the amount of cash that businesses or individuals will have on hand in the future.
+This can help them better manage their finances.

 By comparing assets and liabilities, businesses can determine how much cash they could generate on short notice and how much they might owe.